kylejray/toy_repo/README.md

 #My Toy Git Repo
 Author: Kyle Ray

-this i sa toy repository blah blah blah, learning about git
+this is a toy repository blah blah blah, learning about git

 hello.py prints hello world to the screen

 this is a line for testing some commits

+this is a lone to test adding to remote repo